CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02b-Python-Ex4.md

 3. Notice that once the Python interpreter is running, the prompt changes to `>>>`.
 This is where you can input Python code.
 Start with printing `Hello World!` to the screen, as shown below:

     ```
     >>> print("Hello World!")
-    Hello World
+    Hello World!
     >>>
     ```

-4. The interactive interpreter is mainly used for practicing, learning, debugging, or quick-use.
+4. The interactive interpreter is mainly used for practicing, learning, debugging, or quick one-time use.
 As Python has many built-in math and numeric functions, it can be an easy way to do quick arithmetic.
 For example, calculate how much cash to bring for a $50 dinner, including 15% tip and 6% sales tax:

     ```